This explains indexes, indexing, index controls, and index requirements in SPK.

 the --index-use disabled command line option.

-To generate an index for a repository (e.g. origin), run:
+To generate an index for a repository (e.g. origin), you can run:

 spk repo index -r origin